-Ekodeck is well into it’s 12th year of supplying decking all over Australia and New Zealand, and by partnering with Bunnings we’re held to a high standard of pre-sales and post installation service and support.
+Ekodeck is well into it’s 12th year of supplying composite decking all over Australia and New Zealand, and by partnering with Bunnings we are held to a high standard of pre-sales and post installation service and support.

 We have a national support office which looks after trade customers, DIYers, architects and specifiers alike, not to mention the 300+ Bunnings store network across Australia and New Zealand.
 Additionally, we have reps that cover every state and territory across the two countries who are experts in their field.

 We take pride in serving all customers, because we still believe there’s nothing like old-fashioned high-quality service.
 If you reach out to us, we believe you’ll be able to tell the difference – if you can’t, please tell us!

 If you’re still in doubt, ask yourself will your chosen composite decking supplier be around to support you now and well into the future?

 Warranty is an interesting element to judge the best composite decking supplier by.

 On the surface, you’re just comparing numbers right?
 The higher the number the better the warranty?
 Unfortunately, it’s not that simple.
 Can you understand the fine-print?
 Can the company explain it when you call them?
 And does the brand have a reputation to back their product when things don’t go quite to plan?

 What’s the point of having a lifetime guarantee or 30+ year warranty when the company is nowhere to be found in a few years’ time?

 We partner with Bunnings, the most trusted retail brand in Australia.
 Unlike our other composite decking suppliers, we’re unable to be disingenuous with our warranty.
 But given Ekodeck’s performance history – we’d back it anyway.